 - Take advice to establish your eligibility.

 - Employer Accreditation and Approval in Principle applications are now closed.

 - No new Employer Accreditation applications (including renewals) will be accepted until the new process goes live in mid-2022.

 - Dairy Cattle Farmer job offers are now assessed by three new occupation descriptions: Dairy Farm Manager, Assistant Dairy Farm Manager and Dairy Herd Manager.
 Pay rates and job tasks will determine how long a work visa is valid.
 Take advice.

 From 7 October 2020

-Expected to be a temporary change.
-Reviewed early 2021.
+- Expected to be a temporary change.
+Reviewed mid-2021.

 From 27 July 2020

-Essential Skills work visa applications now assessed based on the current median wage (NZD $25.50 or more per hour.
+- Essential Skills work visa applications are now assessed based on the current median wage (NZD $25.50 or more per hour.
 The median wage usually changes every November).

-ANZSCO still used as a tool to assess whether visa applicants’ qualifications and/or work experience are a substantial match to the job offer.
+- ANZSCO is still used as a tool to assess whether visa applicants’ qualifications and/or work experience are a substantial match to the job offer.